SaraMc12/Reading_list/README.md

 If they do find one they just select from the array given to them and then it is saved inside their reading list.

 ### running the tests
-a quick note about the tests, tests are still a new concept to me, In my bootcamp we learned about them briefly but there was not form of TDD in our practice, however, I have been working at trying to improv my practices to incorperate this.
-Currently, I am working on making a test first environment with some very simple games.
+A quick note about my tests, there are still some failing ones inside my repo, I left them in becasue this is still a new concept to me and I am hoping to gain more knowledge of how to write good tests.
+In my bootcamp we learned about them briefly but, there was no form of TDD in our practice.
+However, I have been working at trying to improv my practices to incorperate this.
+Currently, I am working on making a test first environment to build a simple game.
+For now, I tried to incoperate some form of tests to better understand how TDD can be applied in apps with dependenices and async functions, but it is still a work in progress.
+### To run the tests go to the terminal and type
+`npm run test`

 ### Who is this app for?